T. J. Watt: 2024

 After returning from his injury sustained in Week 18 of the 2023 season, Watt did not participate in any of the Steelers' three preseason games.
 He would finally play again in Week 1's matchup against the Atlanta Falcons.
 During the game, Watt had two strip sacks and a fumble recovery negated due to penalties.
 He was still able to record one sack and a fumble recovery.
-Through his first five starts of 2024, Watt achieved 4.5 sacks, nearly one per game.
 During Week 5's 20–17 loss to the Dallas Cowboys, Watt would record his 100th career sack.
 This made Watt the 44th player in NFL history to achieve 100 sacks since the statistic started being officially recorded in 1982.
 With 100 sacks in 109 career games with the Steelers, Watt is also the second fastest player to accomplish this statistic, only behind Reggie White.
 He became the third player in NFL history to reach 100 career sacks before the age of 30, once again succeeding White and Jared Allen.
 In Week 8, Watt recorded seven tackles, two sacks, a forced fumble and recovery in a 26–18 win over the Giants, earning AFC Defensive Player of the Week.

-During Week 13's 44–38 victory over the Cincinnati Bengals, Watt strip sacked Joe Burrow leading to a fumble recovery by the Steelers to set up a field goal late in the second quarter to take the lead going into halftime.
+In Week 13's 44–38 victory over the Cincinnati Bengals, Watt strip sacked Joe Burrow leading to a fumble recovery by the Steelers to set up a field goal late in the second quarter to take the lead going into halftime.

-During the Steelers’ loss to the Philadelphia Eagles on December 15, Watt recorded two sacks and a forced fumble, then appeared to suffer a non-contact ankle injury, leaving the game during the fourth quarter.
+During the Steelers' loss to the Philadelphia Eagles on December 15, Watt recorded two sacks and a forced fumble, then appeared to suffer a non-contact ankle injury, leaving the game during the fourth quarter.
 It was later revealed Watt simply rolled his ankle, avoiding any serious injury.
-He returned to play in the following week’s 34–17 loss to the Baltimore Ravens in which he recorded four tackles.
+He returned to play in the following week's 34–17 loss to the Baltimore Ravens in which he recorded four tackles.
 On January 1, 2025, Watt was named Steelers Team MVP for the fifth time, a franchise record.
 He was named to his seventh consecutive Pro Bowl on January 2, 2025.
 Watt finished the season leading the league with six forced fumbles.
 He was a finalist for the DPOY award, for a fifth time, and earned second-team All-Pro honors.

 The Steelers finished 10–7, earning a playoff berth for a second consecutive season.
 In the Wild Card Round against the Ravens, the Steelers lost 28–14.
 Watt suffered an arm injury during the game which limited him for much of the second half.
 He finished the game without a statistic.
 Watt was ranked 11th on the NFL Top 100 Players of 2025.